 Words, when at their best, should be seducing you.

-With a sentence like “She felt his warm breath on the back of her neck, like the brush of fur”, you can immediately feel the sensations and visualise what’s happening.
+Take this sentence: “She felt his warm breath on the back of her neck, like the brush of fur.”

-But where we get into trouble with words is when we start over-using certain words and phrases.
+The problem with words is when we start over-using certain phrases.

 It’s when they start becoming clichés.